papaang/Project_Impactive_Sleep_Tracker_App/documentation/features/5_data_management.md

 - Durations are in hours or minutes as specified.
 - Empty fields indicate no data or N/A.
 - Categories (day types, sleep locations, medication types, exercise types, substance types) are editable within the app.

+> [!TIP]
+> Users can export their sleep log data to a database management system and link it to health logs from other apps (e.g. step tracking or period tracking) using the "Date" column.